mvartani76/QuuppaPositioningProject/README.md

-# QuuppaTagEmulation
+# Quuppa Positioning Project
-Simple projects showing how to emulate Quuppa Tags in BLE
+Simple projects showing how to interface with QPE